How to Start a Home-Based Photography Business

 8 Steps to Making Your Photography Pay

-Do you have your camera with you where ever you go?
+Do you have your camera with you wherever you go?
+Are you constantly snapping pictures to add to your Instagram feed?
 Are the go-to photographer at family functions?
-You can turn your interest, talent and hobby into a home-based photography business.
+You can turn your photo-taking interest, talent, and hobby into a home-based photography business.

 While you may be good at photography, before you jump in and start charging for picture taking services, research and plan your business strategy for greater success.